keploy/community-blog/clv1xlbx9000w07l64ig660vh.md

 import (
     "testing"
 )
+// We first have the function we may want to test
+// Consider the following function that calculates the addition
+// of two numbers
 func Add(a, b int) int {
     return a + b
 }
+/*
+We want to write tests that ensure our add function returns the correct result, no matter what numbers we provide.
+For the sake of keeping this blog to the point,
+I'm just going to include two test cases
+*/
 func TestAdd(t *testing.T) {
     tests := []struct {
         name     string